 Electricity — Oncor operates the largest distribution and transmission system in Texas and serves more than 10 million customers across Texas.

 Workforce — Midlothian businesses have access to 3,513,981 available workforce in a 45-minute radius.

 These are just a few of the stats that make Midlothian a manufacturer haven.
-As the industry continues to experience new shifts in workforce and resources, consider if your business has settled in the prime location.
+As the manufacturing revolution continues, causing new shifts in workforce and resources, consider if your business has settled in the prime location.